Management of Children Receiving Antiretroviral Therapy

 • Treatment interruption is not recommended as a strategy in clinical settings to confirm diagnosis or to assess remission or cure (AII).

-• Families should receive education and counseling about common causes of temporary unplanned treatment interruptions and ways to prevent them, e.g., automatic refills, mailed prescriptions, planning for the adequate supply of medications when traveling, etc. (see Adherence to Antiretroviral Therapy in Children and Adolescents with HIV) (BIII).
+• Families should receive education and counseling about common causes of temporary unplanned treatment interruptions and ways to prevent them (e.g., automatic refills, mailed prescriptions, planning for the adequate supply of medications when traveling).
+See Adherence to Antiretroviral Therapy in Children and Adolescents With HIV (BIII).

 • At times, ART therapy may need to be interrupted or changed due to drug-related side effects or toxicity.
-See Management of Medication Toxicity for guidance (AIII).
+See Management of Medication Toxicity or Intolerance for guidance (AIII).

 Rating of Recommendations: A = Strong; B = Moderate; C = Optional